 If you search other threads on the cd changer issue, you will find that there is no faceplate for the cd changer if it is put in an EX.
 It can be hooked up, but Honda needs to make the cosmetic faceplate.

-Is it possible to remove the Cassette Player on the Ex and install the CD Chnager there instead?
-If you look at the pictures on the LX models, it seems that is what they are doing.
-Beside, who uses a cassette now a days. :2:
+Is it possible to remove the Cassette Player on the Ex and install the CD Chnager there instead?:2:

 If you look closely, I think you will see that the LX head unit and the EX head unit are quite different.